Definitions

 About

-The character 菆 (zōu) is a phono-semantic compound with the grass radical 艹 (cǎo) on top indicating its plant-related meaning, and 取 (qǔ) below providing its phonetic component.
-Originally, it referred to a type of stiff weed or hemp-like stalk.
-Its meaning later extended to denote high-quality arrows, as the straight, durable stems of these plants were commonly used to craft arrow shafts.
-Over time, this archery association became its primary literary usage, though 菆 remains a specialized classical character, seldom appearing outside ancient texts on weaponry or traditional agriculture.
+The character (zōu) is a phono-semantic compound formed by the grass radical (cǎo) and the phonetic component (qǔ).
+Originally, it referred to a specific type of stiff weed or hemp-like stalk.
+This meaning was later extended to high-quality arrows, as the plant's straight and durable stems were frequently harvested to make arrow shafts.
+Over time, the archery sense became the character's most prominent literary usage.
+Today, is a highly specialized classical character, rarely found outside ancient texts that detail historical weaponry or specific traditional agricultural products.

 Etymology Hide